VATSALVARSHNEY108/B.O.I.-MARK-2/docs/CHATBOT_ORGANIZATION.md

 ## How to Use

 ### Launch the Main GUI Application
-To open the full VATSAL AI Desktop Automation GUI with all features:
+To open the full BOI (Barely Obeys Instructions) Desktop Automation GUI with all features:

 ```bash
 python launch_gui.py